bmstu-iu9/refal-5-lambda/docs/3-basics.en-alt.md

    activation: there must be a function name.
 If it’s not there (the language allows you to write such a program), the Refal machine will stop with an error “recognition impossible”.
-3. Refal machine finds a function name in programs fields.
+3. Refal machine finds a function name in program fields.
 The function can be written not only on Refal, but also built in.
 If the function is built in, Refal-machine transfers control to the procedure in the native code, that implements the logic of the function.
 If the function is written on Refal,